trustgraph-ai/trustgraph/README.md

 ```

 TrustGraph is designed to be modular to support as many LLMs and environments as possible.
 A natural fit for a modular architecture is to decompose functions into a set of modules connected through a pub/sub backbone.
 [Apache Pulsar](https://github.com/apache/pulsar/) serves as this pub/sub backbone.
 Pulsar acts as the data broker managing data processing queues connected to procesing modules.

+## 🧠 Knowledge Cores

+One of the biggest challenges currently facing RAG architectures is the ability to quickly reuse and integrate knowledge sets. **TrustGraph** solves this problem by storing the results of the document ingestion process in reusable Knowledge Cores.
+Being able to store and reuse the Knowledge Cores means the process has to be run only once for a set of documents.
+These reusable Knowledge Cores can be loaded back into **TrustGraph** and used for RAG.

+A Knowledge Core has two components:

+- Set of Graph Edges
+- Set of mapped Vector Embeddings

+When a Knowledge Core is loaded into TrustGraph, the corresponding graph edges and vector embeddings are queued and loaded into the chosen graph and vector stores.

 ## 📐 Architecture